InsaneMonster/USienaRL/README.rst

 **Current issues**

+The watch functionality of the experiment is yet untested.
+It could be useful to implement an easy way to pass a metagraph without the need to redefine the entire agent (maybe serializing the agent somehow?).

+An experiment can right now work only in a specific environment.
+It could be interesting to test multiple environments both from a curriculum learning perspective (it can still be done using multiple subsequent experiments, however) and from a generalization perspective (train one one, validate on another, etc).

+A way to check if environments are compatible one another would be required too if what said above is implemented.

+Minor issue but yet worth addressing, the results.log file output of the run_experiment method has a bad format in the table of results.
+A way to improve the spacing between elements would be great!

-Amount of algorithms is still limited, and some implementations could fail in some specific settings.
-Further addition of models and refining of algorithms is very much welcome.
+Also, the amount of algorithms is still limited, and some implementations could fail in some specific settings.
+Further addition of models and refining of algorithms (for example, return normalization, etc) is very much welcome.

+Finally, the Trust Region Policy Optimization algorithm implementation is still under alpha development.